Teaching Your Models to Understand Code via Focal Preference Alignment: Experiments

 \section{Experiments}

-\textbf{Experiment Setup} Each instruction-tuned code LLM is fine-tuned for 2 epochs, while base models are fine-tuned for 5 epochs using full-parameter fine-tuning.
-The model with the lowest validation loss is selected for evaluation.
-For our IterPref, the learning rate is set to 1e-5 for the 7B code LLMs and 5e-6 for the 14B models, using a global batch size of 128, with a cosine scheduler and warm-up.
+\textbf{Experiment Setup.} For our \method, the learning rate is set to 1e-5 for the 7B code LLMs and 5e-6 for the 15B models, using a global batch size of 128, with a cosine scheduler and warm-up.
 The maximum sequence length is set to 2048 tokens.
-For the DPO algorithm, $\beta$ is set to 0.1, and $\alpha$ is set to 1.0 for RPO. $\pi_\theta$ and $\pi_{\text{ref}}$ are both initialized with the weights of the evaluated model, while $\pi_{\text{ref}}$ keeps frozen during training.
+Detailed training settings are presented in Appendix~\ref{subsec:appendix_training_inference_params} For the DPO algorithm, $\beta$ is set to 0.1, and for RPO, $\alpha$ is set to 1.0.
+The rationale behind the choice of $\alpha$ and $\beta$ is supported by ablation studies presented in Appendix~\ref{subsec:appendix_ablations_beta_alpha_results}. $\pi_\theta$ and $\pi_{\text{ref}}$ are both initialized with the weights of the evaluated model, while $\pi_{\text{ref}}$ keeps frozen during training.